InsaneFirebat/X-Fusion-Practice/releases/README.md

 ## Notes

-Designed for version 1.1 with standard controls.
+Designed for version 1.1 and 1.2 with standard controls.
 Not tested with GBA controls or version 1.0

 ## Which Download?